 is no easy feat; you need to boil down all of your favourite things into a handful of essential items and consider your lifestyle and body shape.
 But once you have found it, your signature look is an original combination of functional and aesthetic elements that perfectly represents you and your style.

 If your office wear is very different from your everyday look, consider creating a separate work capsule wardrobe.
-You can follow the same method as outlined in this post
+You can follow the same method as outlined here

 or, if you are just about to start a new job and need to put together a basic work wardrobe on a limited budget, check out my quick-fix approach here